eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

 ## usage of the file mapping.yml

-Please replace the values xxx with our content for a new signal <br>
+Please replace the values xxx with our content for a new signal template:
-template:

 ```bash
 xxx: # CAN signal name taken from the used dbc file